ICarly: U.S. television ratings

 The pilot episode debuted on Nickelodeon on September 8, 2007, to an audience of 4.1 million viewers, followed by the second episode "iWant More Viewers" on the same day with 3.9 million viewers.
 The most-watched episode is "iSaved Your Life" which aired January 18, 2010, to 11.2 million viewers which is also the second most-viewed telecast in Nickelodeon history.
 On June 9, 2012, iCarly had the lowest viewership of a premiere ever, with only 2.4 million viewers.

 Awards and nominations

-In 2010 and 2011 debuted the Kids Choice Awards Latin America, Kids Choice Awards México, and Kids Choice Awards Argentina.
+In 2010 and 2011, it debuted the Kids Choice Awards Latin America, Kids Choice Awards México, and Kids Choice Awards Argentina.
 These awards are new.

 iCarly was part of these awards (Mexico Kids Choice Awards, Kids Choice Awards Argentina) because the series still did not finish until 2012.

 Other media

 Music

 Columbia Records and Nickelodeon Records have released an eponymous soundtrack for the show, entitled iCarly.
 It includes the theme song and four original songs by Miranda Cosgrove, several tracks by guest artists, and cast dialogue.
 A follow-up soundtrack, titled iCarly: iSoundtrack II, was released January 24, 2012.